Sputnik 3: Spacecraft

-Sputnik 3 was an automatic scientific laboratory spacecraft.
+While no Soviet satellite had been in orbit since the end of Sputnik 2 in April 1958, Sputnik 3 weighed about 100 times as much as the heaviest of the three active American satellites, and exceeded their combined scientific-data abilities.
+It was an automatic scientific laboratory spacecraft.
 It was conically shaped and was 3.57 m (11.7 ft) long and 1.73 m (5.68 ft) wide at its base.
-It weighed 1,327 kg (1.46 tons) and carried twelve scientific instrumentation.
-After 692 days in orbit, Sputnik 3 reentered the atmosphere and burned up on 6 April 1960.
-It was powered by silver-zinc batteries and silicon solar cells which operated for approximately 6 weeks.
+The satellite weighed 1,327 kg (1.46 tons) and carried twelve scientific instruments.
+After 692 days in orbit and completing thousands of orbits, Sputnik 3 reentered the atmosphere and burned up on 6 April 1960.
+It was powered by silver-zinc batteries and silicon solar cells.

 Mission

 Sputnik 3 included twelve scientific instruments that provided data on pressure and composition of the upper atmosphere, concentration of charged particles, photons in cosmic rays, heavy nuclei in cosmic rays, magnetic and electrostatic fields, and meteoric particles.
 The onboard Tral-D tape recorder, intended to store data for later transmission to Earth failed, limiting data to what could be gathered while the satellite was directly visible from ground stations.
 Because of this failure, Sputnik 3 was unable to map the Van Allen radiation belt.